stevector/stevector.github.io/_posts/2013-06-01-another-jeykll-blog.md

 @todo Insert "version control all of the things" image in here.

 I'm jumping on the bandwagon.
 My vague ambitions to start a blog have combined with my desire to built something outside of [Drupal](https://drupal.org) (the technology that has been at the center of my job for six years).
-So like [The state of Hawaii](http://portal.ehawaii.gov/page/developers/), [The federal government](http://developmentseed.org/blog/new-healthcare-gov-is-open-and-cms-free/) and Drupal developers  [Jeff Eaton](http://angrylittletree.com/), and [Matt Farina](http://engineeredweb.com/blog/why-switched-to-jekyll/) I've turned to Jekyll.
+So like [The state of Hawaii](http://portal.ehawaii.gov/page/developers/), [the federal government](http://developmentseed.org/blog/new-healthcare-gov-is-open-and-cms-free/) and Drupal developers  [Jeff Eaton](http://angrylittletree.com/), and [Matt Farina](http://engineeredweb.com/blog/why-switched-to-jekyll/) I've turned to Jekyll.

 From [the Jekyll docs page](http://jekyllrb.com/docs/home/):